kartoza/charts/charts/nextcloud/v2.0.0/README.md

 </td>
 <td>

-nextcloud data Persistent Volume Storage Class If defined, storageClassName: <storageClass> If set to "-", storageClassName: "", which disables dynamic provisioning If undefined (the default) or set to null, no storageClassName spec is   set, choosing the default provisioner.  (gp2 on AWS, standard on   GKE, AWS & OpenStack)
+nextcloud data Persistent Volume Storage Class

+If defined, storageClassName: <storageClass>

+If set to "-", storageClassName: "", which disables dynamic provisioning

+If undefined (the default) or set to null, no storageClassName spec is set, choosing the default provisioner.  (gp2 on AWS, standard on GKE, AWS & OpenStack)

 </td>
 </tr>
 		<tr>
 <td>

-<a id="podAnnotations" class="anchor">podAnnotations</a>
+<a id='podAnnotations' class="anchor">podAnnotations</a>

 </td>
 <td>